 Professor Lizbeth Goodman (BA, MA, MLitt, PhD)

-She is one of the co-PIs of the industry-led Learnovate national Learning Technology Centre for Ireland (leading the workpackages on Virtual Worlds and Games for Learning) and is also PI of several ‘future of medicine/connected health’ projects using virtual worlds and games for health to inspire engagement and community well-being using new technologies.
-She has also run many major funded projects for the EC, BBC, Lego Europe, Futurelab, Microsoft, Intel, Enterprise Ireland/Irish Development Agency, Nokia INDT, The Carl Sagan Trust, The Children’s Health Fund (New York), the ITAAU+ Network (EPSRC), the Leverhulme Trust, the Esmee Fairbairn Trust, NESTA, JISC, NTU, NIE, Becta, DCSF, the National Disability Agency, et al.
+She is one of the co-PIs of the industry-led Learnovate national Learning Technology Centre for Ireland (leading the workpackage on Virtual Worlds and Games for Learning) and was PI of the I-Learn project which developed and tested a collaborative virtual world with Intel, and is also PI of several ‘future of medicine/connected health’ projects using virtual worlds and games for health to inspire engagement and community well-being using new technologies.
+She has also run many major funded projects for the EC, BBC, Lego Europe, Futurelab, Microsoft, Intel, IBM, Enterprise Ireland/Irish Development Agency, Nokia INDT, The Carl Sagan Trust, The Children’s Health Fund (New York), the ITAAU+ Network (EPSRC), the Leverhulme Trust, the Esmee Fairbairn Trust, NESTA, JISC, NTU, NIE, Becta, DCSF, the National Disability Agency, et al.

 She won the Lifetime Achievement Award for Volunteer Service to Women and Children in 2003, and has had her technology-performance work for inclusion featured as Best Practice showcase winners at several World Summits since 2003.
 She also evaluates research and creative industry project proposals for numerous funding bodies and councils including the Fulbright Foundation, the European Commission (Safer Internet Plus, Digicult, Future Emerging Technologies et al), the Canadian Innovation Fund, the Wellcome Trust (for which she was previously Chair of Judges for Sci-Art and Science on Stage and Screen), and most recently for the HERA (Humanities in the European Research Area) fund, for which she was Chair of Judges in 2012-13.